ConfettiFX/The-Forge/README.md

 ![File System Unit Test](Screenshots/12_FileSystem.png)

 ## 13. imGUI integration unit test
-This unit test shows how the integration of imGui with a wide range of functionality.
+This unit test shows how the integration of imGui is done with a wide range of functionality.

 ![Image of the imGui Integration in The Forge](Screenshots/13_imGui.gif)